United States : Safety by City

 Austin is not that different from any other US city for tourists, in the sense that it's generally safe as long as you use caution and common sense on the streets.
 Do not carry cash with you and be wary of shady people and avoid beggars.

 TRANSPORT & TAXIS RISK : HIGH

-Traffic accidents/other drivers are probably the biggest risk in Austin.
+Traffic accidents/other drivers are probably the biggest risks in Austin.
 Driving here can be a terrifying experience.
 Traffic and distracted drivers are a major hazard.
 Also, do be wary when on trains and buses as well as stations, because that's where pickpockets and snatchers operate.

 PICKPOCKETS RISK : MEDIUM

 As for pickpocketing, it is a recurring concern on the streets of Austin, as well as bag snatching, so be careful and hold your bags tightly by your side.
-Even better, keep your money and your valuables elsewhere, like in hidden pockets of your clothes and never ever keep all of your money in the same place.
+Even better, keep your money and your valuables elsewhere, like in hidden pockets of your clothes and never keep all of your money in the same place.

 NATURAL DISASTERS RISK : MEDIUM

-One of the natural hazards in Austin are the coyote sightings near greenbelts in Austin.
+One of the natural hazards in Austin is the coyote sightings near greenbelts in Austin.
 The problem is that coyotes adapt to being around people, and when they lose their fear, they attack pets and children in the city.
 Also, some streets in Austin and the surrounding area are prone to flooding during periods of heavy rain.

 MUGGING RISK : MEDIUM

-Mugging, as already mentioned, does happen in Austin but it really is rare, as are other forms of violent crime.
+Mugging, as already mentioned, does happen in Austin but it is rare, as are other forms of violent crime.
 People that are targeted - even though rarely - are mostly people walking alone and tourists.
-In case of mugging, immediately hand over all your possessions without resisting.
+In the case of mugging, immediately hand over all your possessions without resisting.